anaseto/goal/README.md

-x print s   print s to filehandle/name x        "/path/to/file" print "content" i read h    read i bytes from reader h or until EOF, or an error occurs s read h    read from reader h until 1-byte s, EOF, or an error occurs x run s     run command s or S with input string x as stdin
-            inherits stderr, returns its standard output or an error x say s     same as print, but appends a newline
+x print s   print s to filehandle/name x        "/path/to/file" print "content" i read h    read i bytes from reader h or until EOF, or an error occurs s read h    read from reader h until 1-byte s, EOF, or an error occurs x run s     same as run s but with input string x as stdin x say s     same as print, but appends a newline

 ARGS        command-line arguments, starting with script name